 Pursuant to section 11(c) of the FLSA, the Department's regulations at part 516 require covered employers to maintain certain records about their employees.
-Bona fide EAP workers are subject to some of these recordkeeping requirements but are exempt from others related to
+Bona fide EAP workers

 F. Steps the Agency Has Taken to Minimize the Significant Economic Impact on Small Entities